K0SS4/.dotfiles/README.md

 ![screenshot of display 1](https://i.imgur.com/zKEMvzn.png)
 ![screenshot of display 0](https://i.imgur.com/sgiaR4n.png)

-Alternatively you can grab my qtile setup from the second branch of this repo.
+Alternatively you can grab my qtile or awesomewm setup from the other branches of this repo.